Site icon Outdoor Gearzine "Outdoor Gearzine"

 First impression

-Garmin's most sophisticated design that you'll want to wear forever
+Garmin's most sophisticated design ever, one you'll want to wear forever

-The windshield uses a scratch-resistant sapphire crystal glass, and the screen uses a reflective Chroma display to make it easy to see under the sun, and memory-in-pixel (MIP) technology incorporates a mechanism that minimizes power consumption.
-The backlight will automatically turn on and off depending on the tilt of the clock.
+The watch features scratch-resistant sapphire crystal, a reflective Chroma display that's easy to read even in sunlight, and memory-in-pixel (MIP) technology to minimize power consumption.
+The backlight automatically turns on and off depending on the angle of the watch

-The back plate engraved with the message has a heart rate monitor and a charging connector.
-The Italian bachetta leather straps become more familiar the more you use them, not only have a high quality feel, but also have a high durability and a high fit, and they perfectly bridge the everyday life and the field.
-By the way, the black silicone rubber belt is also included, so you can enjoy changing it to your liking.
+The back plate, engraved with the message, features a heart rate monitor and charging connector.
+The Italian 'Vacchetta' leather strap, which becomes more comfortable with use, not only feels high quality but also offers durability and a comfortable fit, making it a perfect bridge between everyday life and the field.
+A black silicone rubber strap is also included, so you can enjoy changing it to suit your preferences

-The tanned leather belt can be easily removed and replaced with just one touch.
+The tanned leather strap can be easily removed and replaced with just one touch

-Since it's not a touch screen, it's inevitable that there will be more buttons.
-However, in order to handle all of the many functions with button operations, the operation becomes a bit complicated, and to be honest, it can be said that it is stressful.
-Since you can also use long presses and other things, it can be difficult to find functions and learn how to do them at first.
-However, some settings and operations can be made via the paired smartphone app.
-In any case, I hope that this place will become smarter and more refined.
+Since it's not a touchscreen, it's inevitable that there will be a lot of buttons.
+That said, handling all of the numerous functions with button operations makes operation somewhat complicated, which is frankly frustrating.
+Since you'll need to use long presses and other controls, it can be difficult to find functions and learn how to use them at first.
+However, some settings and operations can be done via a paired smartphone app.
+Either way, I hope that this will continue to be smarter and more refined

-1. In addition to general clock functions, it can also display environmental data such as ABC (compass, pressure, altitude) functions for mountain climbing, and temperature.
+1. In addition to general watch functions, it has ABC (compass, barometric pressure, altitude) functions for mountain climbing, and can display environmental data such as temperature

-2. The GPS sensor and pre-installed mountain climbing map allow you to display your current location even in areas where the internet is not connected.
+2. Using the GPS sensor and pre-installed mountain climbing map, you can display your current location even in places without internet access

-3. You can use the heart rate measurement function to measure and record your heart rate at all times, not just during normal times or when performing activities.
+3. The heart rate measurement function allows you to measure and record your heart rate at all times, whether you are in a normal state or performing an activity

-4. You can track and record a variety of activities, including hiking and mountain climbing, trail runs, runs, triathlons, exercise, cycling, swim, water sports, skiing, and golf.
-During this time, information obtained through various sensors such as GPS and heart rate monitors is displayed on the screen in real time.
+4. It can track and record a variety of activities, including hiking, mountain climbing, trail running, running, triathlons, exercise, cycling, swimming, water sports, skiing, golf, etc. All while displaying real-time information obtained from various sensors, including GPS and a heart rate monitor, on the screen

-5. It can be used continuously for 12 days in smartwatch mode, and in GPS mode, for 24 hours to up to several weeks.
+5. It can be used continuously for 12 days in smartwatch mode, and for 24 hours to up to several weeks in GPS mode

 6. You can use the Garmin Connect app to save and view activity history and detailed analysis, life logs such as activity level and sleep, and set and operate clocks and various apps.

-8. You can connect to your smartphone via Bluetooth to receive notifications from your smartphone and call notifications, reply to text messages (Android only), and explore lost mobile devices.
+8. It connects to your smartphone via Bluetooth, allowing you to receive smartphone notifications and incoming call notifications, reply to text messages (Android only), and search for lost mobile devices

-9. You can use the map and compass function to navigate to your destination.
+9. You can navigate to your destination using the map and compass functions

 10. Garmin Pay allows you to make contactless payments at compatible merchants.

-11. You can play music from your paired smartphone or music downloaded to your watch (up to 2,000 songs).
+11. You can play music from a paired smartphone or music downloaded to the watch (up to 2,000 songs)

-Until now, Garmin's flagship model for mountain climbing has been the fenix 5x plus.
-I'm curious to see what makes this MARQ Expedition different.
-I've used the fenix 5x plus before, so I've only picked out the parts that are different, including the actual experience.
+Until now, Garmin's flagship mountaineering model has been the fenix 5x plus.
+I was curious to see what the differences were between the new MARQ Expedition and the fenix 5x plus.
+Having previously used the fenix 5x plus, I've chosen to highlight the differences, including my own personal experience

-Item name MARQ Expedition fēnix 5X Plus Sapphire Black fēnix 6X Sapphire Black DLC *Please note that this has not been seen
+Item name MARQ Expedition fēnix 5X Plus Sapphire Black fēnix 6X Sapphire Black DLC ※For reference, as I haven't seen it yet

 Reference price (excluding tax) 250,000 yen 109,800 yen 110,000 yen